Skip to main content

 Decorations

 Decorations sometimes come with party packages, but if yours doesn’t, head online to dress up the party area at the alley with bowling-themed festive touches.
 With a bowling party pack, you can get paper plates, napkins, cups, and cutlery.
 Top it off with a brightly colored tablecloth or one with a bowling pin displayed on it.
 Setup and cleanup are quick and no fuss.
+For younger kids, you may want to glam up the party area with their favorite superheroes, Disney characters, or cartoons.

-Cupcakes for the cake
+Cupcakes instead of cake

 Cupcakes work best for kids and teen parties, especially when the festivities are away from home.
 They are a lot easier to deal with than cutting a cake and faster to hand out.
 A cupcake cake in the shape of a bowling pin or ball will definitely not be a gutter ball.